History of Dilwara Temples

 The Rang Mandap has a central dome from which hangs a beautifully carved ornamental pendent.
 72 figures of seated Tirthankaras are portrayed in a circular band and just below this band are 360 small figures of Jain monks.

 The Hathikhana has 10 carved elephants inside the cell.
 Formerly these elephants carried the idols representing the members of Vastupala's family, but these have now disappeared.
-Behind the elephants are 10 panels, each bearing a male and female figures on it (representing Vastupala's family).
+Behind the elephants are 10 panels, each bearing a male and female figure on it, which represents the Vastupala's family.
 In northern end, the 7th and 8th panel carries the figures of Vastupala with Lalitha Devi and Viryta Devi and Tejapala with Anupama Devi, the guiding spirit behind this venture of Tejapala and is rightly described in the inscription as a "flower of celestial beauty, whose whole family was distinguished for prosperity, modesty, wisdom, decorum and talent."

 Mahavira Swami Temple